cvcio/go-plagiarism/README.md

 `go-plagiarism` is the main algorithm that utilizes [MediaWatch](https://mediawatch.io) and is inspired by [Efstathios Stamatatos](https://www3.icsd.aegean.gr/lecturers/stamatatos/) paper [Plagiarism detection using stopwords *n*-grams](http://dx.doi.org/10.1002/asi.21630).

 We only rely on a small list of stopwords, for each [language](#supported-languages), to calculate the plagiarism probability between two texts, in combination with *n*-grams that let us find, not only plagiarism but also paraphrase and patchwork plagiarism.
-Take a look at the images bellow to help you better understand the process.
+Take a look at the images below to help you better understand the process.

 During the 1st step we tokenize the strings and keep only the stopwords (red tokens) for each document, as **SourceStopWords** and **TargetStopWords**.